We assist you throughout your decision-making process and until you set up a business in Trinidad and Tobago.

 The HADCO Group of Companies was founded in 1992 by brothers John, Robert and Joseph Hadad who function as Co-CEOs.
 The operations of the organization focused primarily on retail and distribution until approximately a decade ago when the Group acquired an ice cream cone manufacturing plant – Imanex.
-Last year HADCO Group continued their expansion into manufacturing with the opening of an ice cream production factory - Creamery Novelties.
+In 2018 HADCO Group continued their expansion into manufacturing with the opening of an ice cream production factory - Creamery Novelties.

 “This is a significant investment into the domestic market as there will be considerable benefits for the country via the introduction of new technologies, skills and industrial competitiveness.”